I’m working on our policy towards applicants with a criminal record – can you help?

 - More information: Asking the question – Guidance for employers on the GDPR, data protection and the processing of criminal records data in recruitment (Practical guidance)

-I’ve got a vacancy that I want to advertise but we need to ask about criminal records – how should I go about this
+I want to advertise a vacancy but we need to ask about criminal records – how should I go about this

 - It’s important to make sure that each time you recruit, you look at your approach to criminal records and make sure you’re doing everything right, which is why we have a handy checklist.